-Syria country profile - BBC News
+Syria country profile

 2005 - Syrian forces withdraw from Lebanon under international pressure following assassination of Lebanese premier Rafiq al-Hariri.

 2011 - Unrest inspired by "Arab Spring" uprisings.
-Confrontation between government and opposition soon develops into civil war that draws in world powers and triggers refugee crisis.
+Confrontation between government and opposition soon develops into civil war that draws in world powers.